John Akomfrah: Early life and education

 John Akomfrah was born in Accra, Dominion of Ghana, to parents who were involved with anti-colonial activism.
 In an interview with Sukhdev Sandhu, Akomfrah said: "My dad was a member of the cabinet of Kwame Nkrumah's party....
 We left Ghana because my mum's life was in danger after the coup of 1966, and my father died in part because of the struggle that led up to the coup."
-This struggle goes in ties with the imbalance of his identity that he expresses in his "Conversations with Noise" that was part of the Five Murmurations (2021).
+This struggle around his identity expresses itself in his "Conversations with Noise" that was part of the Five Murmurations (2021).

 Akomfrah was educated in British schools since around the age of eight.
 His excellence as a student led him to showcase this struggle with this imbalance between Britain's colonization and his identity.

-Career
+Work

 He was an influential creator in 1982, founding the Black Audio Film Collective, which was discontinued in 1998.
-In this organization, he and others focused on the backlash the Black community in Britain received and the mental toll of their identities being affected.
+In this organisation, he and others focused on the backlash the Black community in Britain received and the mental toll of their identities being affected.

 In his films, Akomfrah experimented with sound to display the struggles the Black community in Britain face.

 In 1998, together with Lina Gopaul and David Lawson, his long-term producing partners, Akomfrah founded Smoking Dogs Films.

 From 2001 to 2007, he served as a Governor of the British Film Institute.
 From 2004 to 2013, he served as a governor of the film organisation Film London.

+Akomfrah's work The Unfinished Conversation (2012) is a three-screen installation that focuses on the life of Stuart Hall, from his move from Jamaica to the UK in 1951 to study at the University of Oxford and his editorship at the New Left Review.
+It features clips from Hall's appearances on the BBC, quotations from other writers and archival footage of war, protests, police violence and independence movements in former British colonies.
+Frieze named the work No. 4 of "The 25 Best Works of the 21st Century".

 Akomfrah has taught multiple courses at academic institutions, including Massachusetts Institute of Technology, Brown University, New York University, Westminster University, and Princeton University.
 A tri-campus three-day event entitled "Cinematic Translations: The Work of John Akomfrah" was held in November 2013 at the University of Toronto, where he was artist-in-residence.
 A Harvard Film Archive critique of his work states: "Akomfrah has become a cinematic counterpart to such commentators of and contributors to the culture of the Black diaspora as Stuart Hall, Paul Gilroy, Greg Tate and Henry Louis Gates.
 In doing so, he has continued to mine the audiovisual archive of the 20th century, recontextualizing these images not only by selecting and juxtaposing them but also through the addition of eloquent and allusive text."